cxesmc/climber-docs/docs/getting-started.md

 # Getting started

-Here you can find the basic information and steps needed to get **Yelmo** running.
+Here you can find the basic information and steps needed to get **CLIMBER-X** running.

 ## Super-quick start